What is metastatic (advanced) cancer?

 Metastatic cancer is a term that usually describes cancer that has spread.

-Treatment for metastatic cancer is normally to keep the cancer under control rather than trying to cure it.
+Treatment for metastatic cancer is normally to keep the cancer under control rather than hoping to cure it.

 Different doctors use different terms to explain a cancer that has spread.
-For example, advanced cancer or secondary cancer.
+Metastatic cancer is often called advanced cancer or secondary cancer.
+Each of these terms mean the same thing - cancer that has spread to another part of the body.
 If you're not sure what these terms mean, ask your doctor to explain.
 You can also ask one of our cancer nurses for advice.

 Call our Support Line on 1800 200 700 or visit a Daffodil Centre to speak to a nurse in confidence.